anrchen/new-site/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor at the [Electrical and Computer Engineering Department](https://www.ualberta.ca/engineering/electrical-computer-engineering/index.html) of University of Alberta.
 Prior joining UoA, I obtained my doctoral degree from Concordia University under the supervision of Dr. [Tse-Hsun (Peter) Chen](https://petertsehsun.github.io/).
-I have various professional experience in various companies and organizations including Huawei Technologies, Bank of Canada, Tianjin University, and McGill University.
+I also worked in various companies and organizations including Huawei Technologies, Bank of Canada, Tianjin University, and McGill University.

 My research focuses on software engineering topics that include **software debugging**, **software testing**, **AIOps**, program analysis, and mining software repositories.